efendibooks/philosophy.efendibooks.com/content/determinism.md

 # Determinism

-Determinism is a philisophy that states **for everything that happens there are conditions, and, given those exact conditions, nothing else could have happened.** There are different versions of determinism with different approaches and different definitions of 'conditions', but, on the whole, they are all similarly agreed: **an event that occurs is the result of pre-existing conditions**.
+Determinism is a philisophy (as well as a set of arguments) that states **for everything that happens there are conditions, and, given those exact conditions, nothing else could have happened.** There are different versions of determinism with different approaches and different definitions of 'conditions', but, on the whole, they are all similarly agreed: **an event that occurs is the result of pre-existing conditions**.

 Ultimately, the purpose of discussing determinism is to figure out if human beings are accountable for their actions or not... if they've got free will and if they're able to control their own movements and decisions.
 It's a little more complex than that, but we'll get onto that later.